 Sociology at Palomar College is part of the Behavioral Sciences Department.
 The Sociology program offers courses to prepare students for upper-division programs in sociology at four-year colleges and universities, and we offer an Associate in Arts in Sociology for Transfer degree (AA-T Sociology).
 Click here for information on the AA-T degree program.

 A sociology course, Introduction to Women’s Studies (SOC 115), is the core course required for the A.A. degree in Women’s Studies.
 For information on the Women’s Studies degree, click here.

 There are currently five full-time faculty members and sometimes as many as thirteen part-time faculty members teaching sociology at Palomar College.
 Welcome to Joe Briceño, our newest full-time faculty member!

 There are two paraprofessional programs for employment in human services culminating in the awarding of a certificate in Psychological and Social Services and/or Alcohol and Other Drugs Studies.
-For information about these paraprofessional programs, please contact Nicole Rose, the Interim Coordinator for these programs, at (760) 744-1150, ext.
+For information about these paraprofessional programs, please contact Jim Fent, the Coordinator for these programs, at (760) 744-1150, ext.
 2188.